The City of Windsor now offers civil marriage ceremonies at City Hall, 350 City Hall Square West.

-A partial refund will be given to couples who cancel the marriage ceremony within 48 hours. (see above) Marriage licences are non-refundable.
+- A partial refund will be given to couples who cancel the marriage ceremony within 48 hours. (see above) Marriage licences are non-refundable.

 Couples are requested to obtain or supply a valid Ontario Marriage Licence.
-A marriage licence may be obtained at the Office of the City Clerk, Council Services in Windsor located at 350 City Hall Square West, Room 203.
-Marriage licences are also available from any local municipality in Ontario.
+A marriage licence may be obtained at the Office of the City Clerk, Council Services in Windsor located in Suite 110 - 350 City Hall Square West.
+Marriage licences are also available from many local municipalities in Ontario.
 Visit our marriage licence web page for more information and additional requirements.

 - Two (2) Witnesses: Couples must provide two witnesses (one for each partner) who must be present at the ceremony, as indicated in section 25 of the Marriage Act.
 The City of Windsor can provide witnesses, upon request, for a fee of $25.00 per witness.